pinakinmistry/ngrx-course/notes.md

 - Used to handle store side effects
 - Effects service intercepts all actions dispatched in the app
 - It can create action as side effect from specific actions
-- Side effect can be async dispatching more actions or sync without no further action
+- Side effect can be async dispatching more actions or sync with no further action

 ### auth.effects.ts